Xcool1/portfolio/README.md

 [Research Document](assets/JNetworks.pdf)

-Worked with the MUSE research group at UIUC to examine how or if social demographics and existing social inequalities manifest within professional networks such as X (formerly known as Twitter).
-Performed extensive data collection in aggregate, analysis, and modeling to establish how journalist/information clusters form on the basis of organization, gender, location, and other key demographics.
-Please refer to the research document above to observe the clusters generated and learn more about the context of the project.
+Performed research through the URAP Program at UIUC to examine how or if social demographics and existing social inequalities manifest within professional networks such as X (formerly known as Twitter).
+This research project involved extensive data collection in aggregate, analysis, and modeling to establish how journalist/information clusters form on the basis of organization, gender, location, and other key demographics.
+Please refer to the research document above to observe the clusters generated and learn more about the context/findings of the project.

 **AI Itinerary Planner Website**